Morphological computation and decentralized learning in a swarm of sterically interacting robots: Collective Dynamics

 To formulate a proper reward function we note that the collective phototaxis, $\mathcal{F}$, as defined in Eq. \ref{eqSwarmInLight} is an ensemble average, $\langle \rangle_N$, counting the fraction of the swarm that is in the light at a given time. $\mathcal{F}$ can not be directly optimized by an individual robot as it stores global information.
 However in a system with good mixing, a time average can approximate an ensemble average $\phi\equiv \langle \rangle _T \approx \langle \rangle_N$.
 A time average equivalent to the ensemble average given in Eq.~\ref{eqSwarmInLight} is the mean time an individual robot spent in the light, $\Phi\equiv T_{{\rm in\,light}}/T \approx \mathcal{F}$.
 In a distributed robotic system with good mixing, a reward function that estimates the mean time the robot spent in the light can serve as a proxy for the global performance of a swarm of its kind, $\rho \propto \Phi \approx \mathcal{F}$.
-Robot $i$ can evaluate the mean time it spent in the light through temporal average of its light sensor signal:
+Robot $i$ can evaluate the mean time it spent in the light through a temporal average of its light sensor signal:

 where $M$ is the number of averaged measurements, and $P^i_k$ is the the $k$'th measurement taken at constant time intervals.
-Since the time a robot spends in the light is inversely proportional to its speed in the light, $\Phi \propto \rho \propto 1/V_1$ the above choice of reward function is analytically linked to a given policy (see SM for detailed derivation).
-This link allows us to show that when formulated as a dynamical process, the collective learning will indeed converge.
-Defining the concentration of robots with a correct policy as $c_C$, the concentration of robots with wrong policy is given by $c_W = c_0 - c_C$ (where $c_0$ is the constant overall concentration of the swarm).
-In a system with good mixing, the encounter rate between robots with correct and wrong policy is proportional to the product of their concentrations, $k c_Cc_W$ (to leading order), where $k$ is proportional to mutual diffusion.
-When encountered, robots compare their rewards and a robot with a wrong policy will adopt the correct policy at a probability $f_{CW}$.
-The opposite is also possible (``fake news'' scenario) and a robot with a correct policy will adopt a wrong policy at a rate $f_{WC}$.
-When combined, the rate equation for the growth in the population with a correct policy becomes
+Since the time a robot spends in the light is inversely proportional to its speed in the light, $\Phi \propto \rho \propto 1/V_1$ the above choice of reward function is analytically linked to a given policy.
+This link allows us to show that when formulated as a dynamical process, collective learning will indeed converge on average (see SM for detailed derivation).

-(sees Supplementary Materials for a detailed derivation).
-Collective learning is achieved when the concentration of robots with correct policy grows, implying: $dc_C/dt >0$.
-Since $k$, $c_W$, and $c_C$ are all non-negative, collective learning is guaranteed when $f_{CW}>f_{WC}$.
-Given the definition of the reward function in Eq.~\ref{eqReward} and the selection protocol defined in Fig.~\ref{fig:Learning}, robots with the correct threshold will have, on the average, a higher reward, $\rho_C>\rho_W$, and the population with the correct policies will prevail (see SM for a full derivation).